david-brinkmeier/beamfit/README.md

 ## Disclaimer

 - As stated in the license...code provided "as is".
-If you need certified measurements, use certified measurement tools and software!
+If you need certified measurements, use certified measurement hardware and software!

 [imagemoments]: <http://raphael.candelier.fr/?blog=Image%20Moments>
 [kovesi]: <https://www.peterkovesi.com/matlabfns/>